Friday, July 08, 2005

 The physical structure of the sculpture employs the metaphor of plant biology and the thirty units are grouped as if to form a bed of Lotus plants.

-The sculpture is entirely constructed in Aluminium, the top element being of spun and welded Aluminium, with all surfaces powder-coated.
-Individual units comprise; a 3.5 metre tall stem which in turn support a small solar panel and terminate in a florette formed by a central bud surrounded by eight small exponential speaker horns; each florette being some 0.5metres in diameter.
+The sculpture is entirely constructed in Aluminium, the top element of spun and welded Aluminium, with all surfaces powder-coated.
+Individual units comprise; a 3.5 metre tall stem which in turn supports a small solar panel and terminates in a florette formed by a central bud surrounded by eight small exponential speaker horns; each florette being some 0.5 metres in diameter.

-The work has been designed for installation, in a lake-side context, the solar panels and the audio electronics are fully marinised and require zero maintenance, there are no batteries, no switches and no moving parts ensuring a minimum of ten years operational life before maintenance is required.
+The work has been designed for installation, in a lake-side context, the solar panels and the audio electronics are fully marinised and require zero maintenance, there are no batteries, no switches and no moving parts ensuring an extended operational life.